devandanger/WKDevKit/README.md

 ## Features

-### WebView Launch Options

-The app supports three ways to launch web content:

-1. **Safari Internal** - Opens URLs in SFSafariViewController (in-app browser)
-2. **External Safari** - Opens URLs in the device's Safari app
-3. **Embedded WebView** - Opens URLs in a custom WKWebView with debugging capabilities

 ### Debug Panel

 The embedded WebView includes a comprehensive Debug Panel accessible via the Debug button in the navigation bar.
 The panel provides three main tabs: